Post job

 Philadelphia, PA jobs

-The Occupational Therapist plans, evaluates and treats patients related to their occupational therapy needs, utilizing a holistic approach to achieve the patient's maximum functional capabilities, within a clinical (inpatient and outpatient) setting.
+The Occupational Therapist plans, evaluates and treats patients related to their occupational therapy needs within a clinical (inpatient and outpatient) setting.
 Participates in established occupational therapy programs including patient care and education.
 Evaluates and treats patients and establishes treatment programs and/or implements comprehensive discharge plans.
 Directs support personnel within the scope of practice.
-Education Bachelor's Degree from accredited Occupational Therapy program Required Master's Degree from accredited Occupational Therapy program Preferred or Combination of relevant education and experience may be considered in lieu of degree Required Experience 2 years experience in an Occupational Therapy Setting Preferred Licenses PA Occupational Therapist Lic Required Natl Board Certified OT Required Basic Life Support Required '391575
+Education Bachelor's Degree from accredited Occupational Therapy program Required Master's Degree from accredited Occupational Therapy program Preferred or Combination of relevant education and experience may be considered in lieu of degree Required Experience 1 year experience in an Occupational Therapy Setting Preferred 1 year experience in behavioral health Preferred Licenses PA Occupational Therapist Lic Required Natl Board Certified OT Required Basic Life Support Required '395580

 Temple University Health System 4.2company rating